 Master of Arts in Psychology?

-collected in 2017 reflected the national median salary for psychologists with
+collected in 2018 lists the national median salary for marriage and family therapists with

 Train to serve as a Clinical Psychologist in our

 54-credit hour sequence designed to prepare you for a variety of clinical

 Timothy W. Pedigo, Ph.D.